-OU Representatives will be more than glad to meet you at the following trade shows.
+OU Representatives will be more than glad to meet you at the trade shows.
 Please stop by!
-Expo West March 8 – 11, 2018 Anaheim Convention Center Anaheim, CA All Sweets Expo May 22 – 24, 2018 McCormick Place Chicago, IL Summer Fancy Food Show June 30 – July 2, 2018 Javits Center […]
+Natural Products Expo West Show March 3-7, 2020 Anaheim Convention Center 800 West Katella Avenue Anaheim, CA 92802 USA Winter Fancy Food Show Jan 19 – 21, 2020 Moscone Center, San Francisco, CA Summer Fancy Food Show June […]

 Over the last ten years there has been a veritable explosion in the certification of kosher wine.
 Kosher wine is now produced on every continent and in most of the world’s premier wine regions.
 While the manufacture and handling of kosher wines (and grape juice) involves certain unique challenges, with the OU’s experience and expertise these have been met and overcome, providing consumers an ever- increasing variety of kosher wine products.

 The Kosher pizza industry has been transformed in recent years, leading, leading to many opportunities and challenges, both for manufacturers and for the OU.